Manufacture of cheddar cheese: Setting the curd

 Once the rennet is added, the mixture must be allowed to set and form curds.
 The mixture is kept at around 29 to 31 C. Temperature is controlled by flowing warm water through the jacket of the vat.
-Setting time varies, and allowing a proper amount of time is vital.
-It takes anywhere from 30 to 40 minutes to set the curd.
+Setting time varies, typically from 30 to 40 minutes.

 The most common way to determine when the curd is set is by inserting a flat blade at a 45-degree angle into the curd and raising it slowly.
 If the curd breaks cleanly leaving a glassy fracture, it is ready for cutting.
 In a large Cheddar-manufacturing facility, this may also be tested using a viscometer.